cunger/escape-velocity/content/about.md

 date: 2019-11-04
 ---

-I’m a software engineer, a technical writer, and an aspiring mathematician; with a strong interest in nuclear technology, space flight, radio astronomy, industrial security, and marine conservation.
+I’m a software engineer, a technical writer, and an aspiring mathematician; with a strong interest in nuclear technology and space flight.

-These pages are notes for my future self, as I'm sure it will need to look up stuff regularly.
-All notes are (and will probably always be) work in progress.

 ---